quixio/quix-docs/docs/get-started/quixtour/serve-sms.md

     from quixstreams import Application
     import os

-    send_sms_bool = False # Set this to True if you want to actually send an SMS (you'll need a free Vonage account) if send_sms_bool:
+    # Set this to True if you want to actually send an SMS (you'll need a free Vonage account)
+    SEND_SMS = False

+    if SEND_SMS:
+        # Configure Vonage API
-        import vonage # add vonage module to requirements.txt to pip install it vonage_key = os.environ["VONAGE_API_KEY"]
+        # add vonage module to requirements.txt to pip install it
+        import vonage
+        vonage_key = os.environ["VONAGE_API_KEY"]
         vonage_secret = os.environ["VONAGE_API_SECRET"]
         to_number = os.environ["TO_NUMBER"]